triarts/MITBIH_Arrhythmia_Database_Basic/README.md

 # MITBIH_Arrhythmia_Database
-A description and basic to use MITBIH arrhythmia database

 ## About Database: [(source)](https://physionet.org/content/mitdb/1.0.0/)
 The MIT-BIH Arrhythmia Database contains 48 half-hour excerpts of two-channel ambulatory ECG recordings, obtained from 47 subjects studied by the BIH Arrhythmia Laboratory between 1975 and 1979.
 Twenty-three recordings were chosen at random from a set of 4000 24-hour ambulatory ECG recordings collected from a mixed population of inpatients (about 60%) and outpatients (about 40%) at Boston's Beth Israel Hospital; the remaining 25 recordings were selected from the same set to include less common but clinically significant arrhythmias that would not be well-represented in a small random sample.